-- 12. If an employee decides that his/her grievance has not been satisfactorily resolved by the sub-committee, he/she may submit a written appeal to the staffing committee Parish Council Chair.
-An appeal must be received by the Council within five working days of the employee receiving the sub-committee's decision and must specify the grounds of appeal. - 13.
-Appeals may be raised on a number of grounds, e.g.: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the sub-committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting. - 14.
-The appeal will be heard by a panel of three two members of the staffing committee

-Parish Council who have not previously been involved in the case.
-There may be insufficient members of the staffing committee who have not previously been involved.
-If so, the appeal panel will be a committee of three Council members who may include

-- members of the staffing committee.
-The appeal panel will appoint a Chairman from one of its members. - 15.
+- 12. If an employee decides that his/her grievance has not been satisfactorily resolved by the -committee, they may submit a written appeal to the Parish Council Chair.
+An appeal must be received by the Council within five working days of the employee receiving the committee's decision and must specify the grounds of appeal. - 13.
+Appeals may be raised on a number of grounds, e.g.: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting. - 14.
+The appeal will be heard by a panel of two members of the Parish Council who have not previously been involved in the case.
+The appeal panel will appoint a Chair from one of its members. - 15.
 The employee will be notified, in writing, usually within 10 working days of receipt of the appeal of the time, date and place of the appeal meeting.
 The meeting will normally take place within 25 working days of the Council's receipt of the appeal.
-The employee will be advised that he/she may be accompanied by a workplace colleague, a trade union representative or a trade union official. - 16.
-At the appeal meeting, the Chairman will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing -committee - explain the action that the appeal panel may take. - 17.
-The employee (or companion) will be asked to explain the grounds of appeal. - 18.
-The Chairman will inform the employee that he/she will receive the decision and the panel's reasons, in writing, within five working days of the appeal meeting. - 19.
+The employee will be advised that thjey may be accompanied by a workplace colleague, a trade union representative or a trade union official. - 16.
+At the appeal meeting, the Chair will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing -committee - explain the action that the appeal panel may take.

+- 17. The employee (or companion) will be asked to explain the grounds of appeal. - 18.
+The Chair will inform the employee that they will receive the decision and the panel's reasons, in writing, within five working days of the appeal meeting. - 19.
 Following the Appeal Meeting the Appeal Panel will report back to the Council with their findings and recommendations and the full council will vote on the appeal recommendation.
-The appeal panel may decide to recommend to uphold the decision of the sub-committee or substitute its own decision. - 20.
-The decision of the appeal panel Parish Council is final.
+The appeal panel may decide to recommend to uphold the decision of the committee or substitute its own decision. - 20.
+The decision of the Parish Council is final.